 I saw God today but didn’t realize it until now.

-All poems on this post: © Gloria Mindock
+Poetry in this post: © Gloria Mindock

 Published with the permission of Gloria Mindock